alexdovzhanyn/amethyst/README.md

 machine, download it from
 [the Erlang website](http://www.erlang.org/downloads).

-Once Elixir is installed, clone this repository and compile:
+Once Erlang is installed, clone this repository and compile:

 ```bash
 git clone https://github.com/alexdovzhanyn/amethyst.git